Brian-code-lab/chatbot_demo/README.md

 - Predefined responses for demonstration purposes
 - Easy to extend with actual AI API integration

-## How to Use

-1. Open the `index.html` file in a web browser
-2. Type your question in the input field at the bottom
-3. Press Enter or click the Send button
-4. The chatbot will respond with relevant information based on your query

 ## Topics the Chatbot Can Discuss